Samaaro + Your CRM: Zero Integration Fee for Annual Sign-Ups Until 30 June, 2025

 Speakers/Sponsors:

-As you plan your event, secure speakers who can speak to the event theme, but also consider if you can find brand partners who can enhance your offering whilst extending your reach.
+In your event planning process, get speakers who can speak to the theme of your event, but also think about if you can find brand partners who can provide some value to your offering and extend your reach respectively.

 Pre-Event Marketing: Build Engagement